bahamas10/bash-vsv/README.md

     -c <yes|no|auto>          Enable/disable color output, defaults to auto -d <dir>                  Directory to look into, defaults to env SVDIR or /var/service if unset -h                        Print this message and exit
-    -t                        Tree view, this is a shortcut for 'status -t' -u                        User mode, this is a shortcut for '-d ~/runit/service' -v                        Increase verbosity
+    -l                        Show log processes, this is a shortcut for 'status -l' -t                        Tree view, this is a shortcut for 'status -t' -u                        User mode, this is a shortcut for '-d ~/runit/service' -v                        Increase verbosity